0xAlphaDevs/Mezo-Agent/README.md

 ## Future Vision

-- We plan to expand Mezo Agent to support Nitcoin L1 and additional AI-powered features.
-- Integration with more sophisticated chain signature protocols for enhanced security and functionality.
-- Development of a comprehensive suite of Bitcoin DeFi tools powered by AI agents.
+- Develop a comprehensive suite of AI-powered Bitcoin DeFi tools.
-- Building a marketplace for AI agents that can interact with Bitcoin and related networks.
+- Establish a partnership between Bitte and the Mezo ecosystem through an MoU for pilot development.
+- Deploy the agent to mainnet and integrate it into the Mezo dashboard.

 ## Team